BedeFfinian/ICE_CREAMS/README.md

 - Test this .pkl file against the validation data in ‘Apply_ICE_CREAMS_to_Labelled_Validation.ipynb’

-- Apply this .pkl file to a Copernicus .SAFE file (with an accompanying intertidal mask file that the user must create in the same CRS as the)
+- Apply this .pkl file to a Copernicus .SAFE file with ‘Apply_S2_ICECREAMS_To_SAFE_File.ipynb’ (with an accompanying intertidal mask file that the user must create in the same CRS as the SAFE file)

 ## General Contents